tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 TLS 1.3 also includes a KeyUpdate mechanism that allows traffic keys to be refreshed during an established session.
-However, this mechanism does not provide post-compromise security, as it applies only a key derivation function to the previous application traffic secret as input.
+However, this mechanism does not provide post-compromise security, as it applies only a key derivation function to the previous application traffic key as input.
 While this design is generally sufficient for short-lived connections, it may present security limitations in scenarios where sessions persist for extended periods, such as in industrial IoT or telecommunications systems, where continuous availability is critical and session renegotiation or resumption